veronikayurchuk/beautiful-jekyll/_posts/2016-08-14-Classification and detection using CNN.md

-In order to get bboxes we use the following code.
+In order to get bounding boxes we use the following code.

 ```python